xsscx/srd/dmg/README.md

-# SRD Cohort Example DMG for Crytpex
+# SRD Cohort Example DMG for Crytpex with Toybox Unstripped

 Jumpstart your Research with Example DMG Files for a Cryptex
 -----------